upsilun/mfile/README.md

 ## What's the Deal?

-Windows wants you to right-click and go through a maze of options just to create a simple file. 🤷‍♂️
+Windows wants you to right-click and go through a maze of options just to create a simple file. 🤷‍♂️ Or even using very complicated command-lines to just make a simple file. 🥸

 **mfile** laughs at that inefficiency!
 With a single command, you can create a file and feel like a coding wizard. ✨